mvwater/MountVernonWater/CONTRIBUTING.md

 This section guides you through submitting an enhancement or a refactoring request.

 Enhancement suggestions are tracked as GitHub issues.
 After you've determined what software clump your bug is related to, create an issue on that repository and provide the following information.
+We encourage you to use our templates when filing your issues.

 - Use a clear and descriptive title for the issue to identify the area of improvement.
 - Describe the code clumps that you think should be optimized or enhanced, or if it is a rendered piece of software, the exact steps to get to that display.